 Austria is a destination of sublime beauty and elegance all year round, the grandeur and spectacle of its mountainous landscapes rivalled only by the richness of its cultural and musical heritage.
 An escorted rail tour of Austria with Great Rail Journeys allows guests to enjoy the very best of both of these worlds.

 Austria's modern railway network spans the entire country making even remote and rural areas accessible by fast, efficient and regular trains.
 This means that a rail holiday in Austria can easily encompass visits to both historic and cultural cities including Vienna and Salzburg with scenic regions such as Austria's Alps and Lake District.

 Fascinating grand imperial cities and high-speed intercity train journeys showcase the turbulent history of Central Europe.
 Discover what turned these former Habsburg and Prussian cities into four of Europe's greatest destinations.

 Combining the magnificent cities of Salzburg and Vienna with some of Austria's most scenic railways is the recipe for a truly wonderful tour.
-Add to this an international river cruise excursion to Bratislava and a "Sound of Music" tour, for an unforgettable Austrian holiday experience.
+Add to this a scenic river cruise through the stunning Danube valley of the Wachau and a "Sound of Music" tour, for an unforgettable Austrian holiday experience.